Who? From where?

 Whimsical winds whisked her away to the west coast 10 years ago and when not on the road, Betty’s been living in and around the traditional, unceded territories of the Coast Salish, and Kwakwaka’wakw peoples, as well as inland on Sinixt territories.

-Betty is a songwriter and performer who plays half-time, hip hop inspired mandolin, rich, raw keys and some folk, jazz guitar with beat box vocalizations, as a solo musician or inside one of her collaborative projects.
+Betty is a songwriter and performer who plays half-time, hip hop inspired mandolin, rich, raw keys and some folk, jazz guitar with beat box vocalizations, as a solo musician or inside one of her collaborative projects ( Betty & the Kid, The Honey Tongues, w/Sally T, Dirty Grace (2008 – 2015) ).

-She has been making heart invoking, fancy tickling, sultry and dance around music across Canada for the last decade, delivering her version of cheeky, soulful folk, remixing beats inside her body and boxing them out with melodic poetry.
+She has been making heart invoking, fancy tickling, singalong, sassy, political music across the land mass called Canada for the last decade, delivering her version of cheeky, soulful, pscycheda’folk.

-She’s toured venues and festivals from west to east coast and back on her own and with bands, including Victoria Jazz Fest, ArtsWells, The Field, Surrey Fusion Fest, Surge Fest, Campbell Bay Music Fest, Kispiox Valley, Bella Coola, Jasper Folk Fest, Arts on the Fly, Music on the Mountain, Winterfolk, The Woodstove Festival, Open Streets Festival, Penny Brook Farm Festival, Om Reunion Festival, Folly Fest and Quadrapalooza.
+She’s toured venues and festivals from west to east coast and back on her own and with bands, including Vancouver Island Music Fest, Victoria Jazz Fest, ArtsWells, Surrey Fusion Fest, Jasper Folk Fest, Open Streets Festival, Robson Valley Music Festival, Campbell Bay Music Fest, Kispiox Valley, Bella Coola, Arts on the Fly, Music on the Mountain, Winterfolk, The Woodstove Festival, The Field, Fern Fest, Penny Brook Farm Festival, Surge Fest, Om Reunion Festival, Folly Fest and Quadrapalooza.

-Betty played festivals in the UK this past spring in a collaboration with Dirty Grace and Red Haven including The Owl Festival, Wild Heart Gathering, Colourfest and Hope Fest.
+Also festivals in the UK in Spring 2016 in a collaboration with Dirty Grace and Red Haven (which have now merged into The Honey Tongues) including The Owl Festival, Wild Heart Gathering, Colourfest and Hope Fest.

 She’s also facilitates vocal workshops that build community and create inviting space for people to feel the juiciness that is a big choir of voices with grooves, harmonies and playful space for a good ol’ fashioned time, whether or not participants have experience with singing.
 Betty has offered these workshops at numerous festivals and events over the years.